mrockwood/v4.mikerockwood.com/about.md

 classes: about
 ---

-<p class="c-paragraph--lead">I&rsquo;m a front-end developer and designer living in Salt Lake City, Utah.</p>
+{% include lead.html content="I&rsquo;m a front-end developer and designer living in Salt Lake City, Utah." %}

 Some information about you!